5 Ways Businesses are Scooping Up Millennial and Gen Z Talent

 Utilize Collaborative Work Areas

-Agile workspaces, like zones, pods, and other collaboration spaces, are a great way to win over young talent.
+Agile workplaces, like zones, pods, and other collaboration spaces, are a great way to win over young talent.
 When building out your workplace, consider if assigned seating is really the best tool for your team.
 Millennials and Gen Z prefer to move around the workplace, so hot desking and mobile workstations are a great option for a flexible work environment.
-If remote work is out of the question for your company, then flexible workspaces are a happy medium.
+If remote work is out of the question for your company, then flexible workplaces are a happy medium.
 Larger meeting rooms are ideal for kicking off projects, but smaller, individual break out rooms can be a nice change of scenery for young talent instead of their desk.

 Collaborative work space puts the responsibility in the hands of young talent.
 They get to decide where they work, how they work, and when they work.
 This responsibility is key to keeping them around.